irrelevant2021/Irrelevant-Manual/TIES/README.md

 ## analysis
 `ties_ana --run_type=setup`
-wirte 'legs = com, lig' in analysis.cfg, then
+write 'legs = com, lig' in analysis.cfg, and chose the pairs of ligands in exp.dat,then
 `ties_ana`